 Coverage, with subsidies based on income, is available to lawfully-present US residents

 Legal U.S. residents have the same eligibility as citizens to receive subsidies for health insurance purchased in the exchange.
 Since you don’t have an option for coverage through your employer, you may be eligible to receive a subsidy to help pay your premiums (on any metal-level plan) and reduce the out-of-pocket costs (Silver plan only) for your policy.
-Eligibility is based on your household income, and extends as high as 400 percent of federal poverty level.
+Eligibility is based on your household income, and extends as high as 400 percent of federal poverty level (for people enrolling in coverage for 2020, that amounts to an upper income limit of $49,960 for a single person).

 Lawfully-present recent immigrants can get premium subsidies even with income below the poverty level

-But the ACA also includes a provision to assist legal residents who have incomes below 100 percent of poverty level.
+But the ACA also includes a provision to assist legal residents who have incomes below 100 percent of poverty level, even though premium subsidies aren’t normally available in that case.
 Since most legal permanent residents are not eligible for Medicaid until they have been in the U.S. for five years, many lawfully present individuals would have found themselves in a situation where they earned too little (less than 100 percent of the federal poverty level) to qualify for exchange subsidies but were also not eligible for Medicaid – even in states that expanded Medicaid – based on the amount of time they had been in the United States.

-So lawmakers included a provision in the ACA that allows legal aliens with household incomes under 100 percent of poverty level to receive exchange subsidies at the level they would if their income was equal to 100 percent of poverty level (see page 113).
+So lawmakers included a provision in the ACA that allows recent immigrants with household incomes under 100 percent of poverty level to receive exchange subsidies at the level they would if their income was equal to 100 percent of the poverty level (see page 113).

-But two years after the ACA was enacted, the Supreme Court ruled that states could not be forced to expand Medicaid, and 19 states have not yet accepted federal funding to expand their Medicaid programs.
-In 18 of those states (all but Wisconsin), there’s a coverage gap: People with income below the poverty level aren’t eligible for premium subsidies, and they’re not eligible for Medicaid either, unless they meet the strict eligibility guidelines that the states impose.
+But two years after the ACA was enacted, the Supreme Court ruled that states could not be forced to expand Medicaid, and 15 states have not yet accepted federal funding to expand their Medicaid programs (that will drop to 14 in October 2020, when Nebraska’s Medicaid expansion takes effect).
+In 14 of those states (all but Wisconsin), there’s a coverage gap: People with income below the poverty level aren’t eligible for premium subsidies, and they’re not eligible for Medicaid either, unless they meet the strict eligibility guidelines that the states impose.

-Lawmakers created a special provision to allow for premium subsidies for recent immigrants with income below the poverty level, but they never imagined that Medicaid expansion would become optional and that nearly half the states would leave their poorest residents with no realistic options for health insurance.
+Lawmakers created a special provision to allow for premium subsidies for recent immigrants with income below the poverty level, but they never imagined that Medicaid expansion would become optional and that some states — mostly in the deep south — would leave their poorest residents with no realistic options for health insurance.
 So there is no similar provision in the ACA to grant premium subsidies to impoverished Americans who aren’t eligible for Medicaid because their states won’t expand Medicaid.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.